Much of the software representing itself as piano tuning software is chromatic tuning software. Chromatic software is not suitable for tuning pianos.

 Easy Piano Tuner Google play app.
 Free and $20 versions.

 NOTE: No warranty or promise of any kind is made by morethanpianos, it’s owner, or hosting company regarding the software listed here.
-You assume all risk for any software downloaded or purchased.
+The only relationship is between the buyer and seller of the product.

 Anyone may copy and use the text on this page for any purpose as long as: